 The décor would seem insipid anywhere but Germany, Austria or Switzerland.
 The Läurchenstäberl restaurant was just such a stube, and it was a superb example of its kind, both for its ambiance and food.

 A Hugo cocktail made of Prosecco, mint, elderflower and bubbly water started a delightful meal.
 With its cottage atmosphere and sophisticated clientele one might label this stube restaurant, “Heidi chic.”

 Seefeld and The Best of the Alps

-In other words, it was village first, a resort later.
+In other words, it was the village first, a resort later.
 It must be uniquely diverse, separating it from other Alpine destinations.
-Olympiaregion Seefeld with it world class Nordic trails and biathlon facilities, as well as its stupendous natural setting, easily fits the bill as a Best of the Alps destination.
+Olympiaregion Seefeld with it world-class Nordic trails and biathlon facilities, as well as its stupendous natural setting, easily fits the bill as a Best of the Alps destination.